Arrow Speed, Kinetic Energy, and Momentum Calculator

 Table Measurements based on a 25-grain increase in Arrow Weight and the 2022 Bear Alaskan Compound Bow and the settings listed above this Table.

-Using the calculator above, you can see how changing even the smallest things can affect the lethality of your hunting arrows.
-Use this tool to optimize your arrows now.
+Using the arrow speed, kinetic energy, and momentum calculator above, you can see how changing even the smallest things can affect the lethality of your hunting arrows.
+Once you are done and have your arrows, don’t forget to use paper tuning to optimize your arrows for optimal results.

 Scroll to Top